The most detailed look yet at the 'exodus' of local voting officials

 He oversees voting as the county recorder in Arizona's largest county, Maricopa County, and took office in 2021.

-Yet as November approaches in this closely scrutinized swing state, Richer finds himself looking across the profession and realizing he's essentially an old-timer.
+Yet as November approaches in the closely scrutinized swing state, Richer finds himself looking across the profession and realizing he's essentially an old-timer.

 "There are 15 recorders in 15 counties ... and I'm already, I think, fifth-most senior or fourth-most senior of the 15," Richer told NPR recently, at an event hosted by the Campaign Legal Center.
 "So, yeah, [turnover] is real."